Pupil Premium Funding

 Who is the Pupil Premium for?

 The Pupil Premium is primarily aimed at Reception to Year 11 pupils who are from low-income families and are eligible for Free School Meals [FSM].
-The category now includes any child that has been registered for FSM in the past 6 years [known as ‘Ever 6 FSM’].
+The category now includes any child that has been registered for Free School Meals in the past 6 years [known as ‘Ever 6 FSM’].
 The funding also covers children in care who have been looked after continuously for more than 6 months.
 A service premium has also been introduced for children whose parents are serving in the armed forces.

 How much is the Pupil Premium?